nycbeardo/nycbeardo/README.md

-### HEY
+### HEY 👋🏾

 I am a Frontend Developer and UI/UX designer based in NYC who loves to create beautiful and fluid experiences for the web.
+Im also a big foodie, a music nerd, and a art stan who occasionally dabbles in photography.
 Open to remote work and collaborating on projects that promote positive social impact through the intersection of information design, multimedia computing, and technology